Celine (brand): Acquisition by LVMH

+Products on display in the brand's Hong Kong shop in 2022.

 In 1987, with the approval of the Vipiana family, Bernard Arnault purchased a portion of Céline's capital.
 In 1996, the brand was integrated into the LVMH group for 2.7 billion French francs ($540 million).
-LVMH propelled the house to fame with the opening of a flagship boutique at 36 avenue Montaigne in Paris.
+LVMH propelled the house to international fame with the opening of a flagship boutique at 36 avenue Montaigne in Paris.